Little egret: Breeding

 Little egrets nest in colonies, often with other wading birds.
 On the coasts of western India these colonies may be in urban areas, and associated birds include cattle egrets (Bubulcus ibis), black-crowned night herons (Nycticorax nycticorax) and black-headed ibises (Threskiornis melanocephalus).
 In Europe, associated species may be squacco herons (Ardeola ralloides), cattle egrets, black-crowned night herons and glossy ibises (Plegadis falcinellus).
 The nests are usually platforms of sticks built in trees or shrubs, or in reed beds or bamboo groves.
 In some locations such as the Cape Verde Islands, the birds nest on cliffs.
 Pairs defend a small breeding territory, usually extending around 3 to 4 m from the nest.
 The three to five eggs are incubated by both adults for 21 to 25 days before hatching.
 They are oval in shape and have a pale, non-glossy, blue-green shell colour.
 The young birds are covered in white down feathers, are cared for by both parents and fledge after 40 to 45 days.

+Lifespan

+The maximum recorded lifespan of a little egret in the wild is around 22.3 years.